Liana Metal lives in Greece,

 Why did you start painting?

 It was an impulse of mine to draw and I filled up notebooks at school when I should have been studying or paying attention in class.
 Painting seemed like the next natural step.
+I was always encouraged to draw by teachers at school.

 What does Art offer you?
 What element attracted you to art?